A lack of understanding about Amway’s direct selling business model causes people to ask: Is a pyramid scheme? Is it a scam? Is it a fraud?

 In 1959, Amway launched a direct selling business fueled by relationships.
-Our vision was, and continues to be, simple: We work every day to help people live better lives.
+The vision was, and continues to be, simple: Work every day to help people live better lives.

-The concept of partnership is a cornerstone of the Amway business, established by and between our two founders.
-It now encompasses the founding families, employees and business owners, and our actions are guided by what is in the long-term best interest of our IBOs.
+The concept of partnership is a cornerstone of the Amway business, established by and between its two founders.
+It now encompasses the founding families, employees and business owners.
+Decisions are guided by what is in the long-term best interest of IBOs.

-We live this vision by helping people everywhere discover their potential and achieve their goals by offering great brands and opportunities.
+That vision is played out daily as the company helps people everywhere discover their potential and achieve their goals by offering great brands and opportunities.
 Amway is guided by six enduring values: partnership, integrity, personal worth, achievement, personal responsibility and free enterprise.
-Sharing generously with the local communities in which we and our business owners operate is an important part of this.
+Sharing generously with the local communities in which the company and its business owners operate is an important part of this.

 Amway business owners span the globe, from the Americas to Europe, India and Africa to Greater China and the Asia-Pacific region.
-Our low cost, low risk opportunity sets them up to reach their goals, quickly and efficiently addressing needs that may vary according to geography and culture.
+The company’s low-cost, low-risk business model sets IBOs up to reach their goals.
+It quickly and efficiently addresses the needs that may vary according to geography and culture.
 Details large and small, from navigating local selling regulations to product sizes and brand preferences, are coordinated in conjunction with local governments, business owners and consumers.

-Sustainability is a core principle as well, and has been for decades.
-We control much of the process, from where ingredients are sourced (some come from nearly 6,000 acres of Amway-owned certified organic farmlands), to where they are manufactured.
-In addition, 50 percent of the energy powering Amway’s world headquarters in Ada, Michigan is wind-generated.
-These are best practices you would demand from any company you do business with, and they have been a part of our DNA from day one.
+Sustainability is a core principle, as well, and has been for decades.
+Amway controls much of the process, from where ingredients are sourced (some come from nearly 6,000 acres of Amway-owned certified organic farmlands), to where they are manufactured.
+In addition, 50 percent of the energy powering Amway’s world headquarters in Ada, Michigan, is wind-generated.
+These are best practices in the industry and they have been a part of Amway’s DNA from day one.

 It’s all about quality products